 In Dual mode (dual-mono mode), the left and right parameters can be independently adjusted so that each side of the stereo signal can have different EQ settings.
-Note that this mode is generally not recommended during mastering because phase, imaging, and level inconsistancies may be induced in the resulting stereo signal.
+Note that this mode is infrequently used during mastering because phase, imaging, and level inconsistancies may be induced in the resulting stereo signal.